datawire/pro-ref-arch/consul-connect/README.md

 If the UI loads correctly and you see the consul service, it is safe to assume Consul is installed correctly.

+## 3. Install Ambassador Pro

+Install Ambassador Pro by following the Quick Start at https://www.getambassador.io/user-guide/ambassador-pro-install.

 ## Install the demo QoTM service

 Next we will deploy the QoTM service.
-We will do this before deploying the consul connect integration to show how Ambassador requires the secret created by that service to successfully route to the QoTM pod with the connect sidecar
+We will do this before deploying the Consul Connect integration to show how Ambassador requires the secret created by that service to successfully route to the QoTM pod with the connect sidecar

 ```shell
 kubectl apply -f qotm.yaml